 What is blockchain technology, and how does it work

 Blockchain is a distributed database that allows for secure, transparent, and tamper-proof transactions.
 A network of computers powers that all have a copy of the blockchain, which is constantly updated as new transactions occur.
-This makes it difficult to hack or alter data on the blockchain, as it would require compromising every computer on the network.
+It makes it difficult to hack or alter data on the blockchain, as it would require compromising every computer on the network.

 How could blockchain be used in government contracting